June 29, 2022

 Company

-Most companies have increasingly been paying attention to acting as diversely and inclusively as possible in recent years.
-However, the implementation does not succeed in all areas.
-To get a step closer to this goal, e-learning can be a good option: draw attention to the topic, make employees aware in this area, and support them accordingly.
+For several years now, most companies have increasingly paid attention to acting as diversely and inclusively as possible.
+However, implementation is not successful in all areas.
+To come a step closer to this goal, e-learning can be a good way: Draw attention to the topic, raise employees' awareness in this area, and support them accordingly.

-Various studies, such as the international McKinsey study, show: Diversity influences company success!
-Companies with a particularly high degree of diversity are most likely above-average profitable, and employees are much more satisfied with their jobs.
-This applies to all aspects, whether gender, ethnic origin, or social background.
+Various studies, such as the international McKinsey study, show: Diversity affects business success!
+Companies with a particularly high degree of diversity are very likely to be above-average profitable, and employees are significantly more satisfied with their jobs.
+This applies to all aspects, regardless of gender, ethnic origin, or social background.

 The connection between diversity in management and business success is real.
-Promoting talents from diverse backgrounds, men and women alike, different ethnicities, and academic backgrounds, is both a matter of justice and a business priority. – Julia Sperling, McKinsey Partner Frankfurt
+Promoting talents with different backgrounds, both men and women, different ethnicities, and academic backgrounds, is both a question of fairness and a business priority. – Julia Sperling, McKinsey Partner in Frankfurt

-Other studies also show that the relevance of diversity and inclusion is largely underestimated and that in most companies there is no clear accountability for the topic.
-However, it brings several advantages to companies when they promote a diverse and inclusive environment.
-According to the leading job portal Indeed, diversity in the workplace offers the following 5 advantages:
+Other studies also show that the relevance of diversity and inclusion is largely underestimated, and in most companies, there is no clear accountability for the topic.
+However, it brings several benefits to companies when they promote a diverse and inclusive environment.
+According to the leading job portal Indeed, the following 5 advantages arise from diversity in the workplace:

-1. Employees find better and more creative problem solutions.
+1. Employees find better, more creative solutions to problems.

 2. Diversity promotes better decision-making.